What is CFD trading and how does it work?

 What assets can you trade with CFDs?

-CFDs offer access to thousands of markets, including:
+CFDs provide access to thousands of markets, including:

 Example CFD trade

-Let’s compare opening a long CFD trade on a stock vs buying that stock outright.
+Let’s compare opening a long CFD trade on a stock vs traditional investing.
+Values shown are for example purposes only.

 CFD trade | Share trade | |